KaykyyPiress/ProjetoArduino/README.md

       (Botão para o led verde esta no lado direito, e botão do led vermelho esta do lado direito, no centro da segunda protoboard).

-     A cada acerto a quantidade no LCD irá aumentar.
+     A cada acerto a quantidade de acertos no LCD irá aumentar.

       ![Imagem do visor com a quantidade de acertos](https://github.com/user-attachments/assets/da743b77-3a69-4398-9019-d97857b031a7)